Updated: February 25, 2025

 Warm mist humidifiers can raise the temperature in the room (even if the humidity is at the perfect level) because they are emitting vapor that’s well above room temperature.

 Cool mist humidifiers, on the other hand, use room temperature water and emit room temperature water, so you don’t have to worry about it becoming too hot in your baby’s room.
+In addition, cool mist humidifiers don’t rely on a heating unit to work, so they’re safer for babies who can move around their environment and reach above their heads.

 Helping Your Baby Breathe Better

 The humidity you maintain in your baby’s room can go a long way toward helping them breathe better — especially when they’re congested (which can happen a lot in the first few years of their life!).
+Maintaining a comfortable level of humidity in the living space is essential and if they’re congested and having a hard time breathing pair the humidifier use with the NozeBot to clear their nasal passages and help them feel better fast.

 And, remember, a healthy baby is a happy baby!
-So, to prevent humidity from becoming a bigger issue:

 Want more tips for keeping your baby healthy?
 You’ll love these articles: